GEPHA-geo/sql-server-schema-filesystem-serializer/docker-usage.md

 The container expects an output directory to be mounted at `/output`:

 - `-v $(pwd)/output:/output` - Mounts local `./output` directory
-- The extracted files will be organized in subdirectories by database name
+- The extracted files will be organized in hierarchical structure: `/output/servers/{target-server}/{target-database}/schemas/`

 ## Security Notes